neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-server-state-specification.md

 ### `STREAMING`

 When `STREAMING`, a result is available for streaming from server to client.
-This result must be fully consumed or discarded by a client before the server can re-enter the `READY` state and allow any further statements to be executed.
+This result must be fully consumed or discarded by a client before the server can re-enter the `READY` state and allow any further queries to be executed.

 #### Transitions from `STREAMING`